 The Remuneration Committee was established in 2005.
 The Chairman of the Remuneration Committee is Professor King Yeo-chi, Ambrose, an Independent Non-Executive Director, and the other members are Mr. Fung Yuk-lun, Allen, Mr. Cheung Wing-yui, Professor Li On-kwok, Victor and Mr. Wong Kai-man.
-Mr. Fung Yuk-lun, Allen has been appointed as a member with effect from 23 August 2019.
 The majority of the members of the Remuneration Committee is Independent Non-Executive Directors.

-The Remuneration Committee is responsible for formulating and recommending to the Board the remuneration policy, determining and reviewing the remuneration of the Executive Directors and members of senior management of the Company, as well as reviewing and making recommendations on the grant of share options (if any) under the Company's share option scheme, bonus structure, provident fund and other compensation-related issues.
-Details of remuneration paid to the Directors are set out on pages 102 and 103.
+The Remuneration Committee is responsible for formulating and recommending to the Board the remuneration policy, determining and reviewing the remuneration of the Executive Directors and members of senior management of the Company, as well as reviewing and making recommendations on the grant of share options under the Company's share option scheme, bonus structure, provident fund and other compensation-related issues.
+Details of remuneration paid to the Directors are set out on pages 97 and 98.
 The Remuneration Committee consults the Chairman and/or Chief Executive Officer on its proposals and recommendations, and also has access to independent professional advice if deemed necessary.
 The Remuneration Committee is also provided with sufficient resources enabling it to perform its duties.
 The specific terms of reference of the Remuneration Committee are posted on the websites of the Company and HKEx respectively.

-During the year ended 30 June 2020, the Remuneration Committee reviewed matters relating to the remuneration packages and emoluments of the Directors (including the newly appointed Directors) and senior management, as well as discussed the level of the Directors' fees of the Company.
-The Group's emolument policy is set out on page 40.
+During the year ended 30 June 2021, the Remuneration Committee reviewed matters relating to the remuneration packages and emoluments of the Directors (including the newly appointed Director and a member of the Corporate Governance Committee) and senior management, and the grant of share options to the Directors, as well as discussed the level of the Directors' fees of the Company.
+The Group's emolument policy is set out on page 39.